karencfisher/AI-Academy-ML-capstone/README.md

+### Introduction

+Sepsis is the leading cause of mortality in the United States and the most expensive condition associated with in-hospital stay, accounting for 6.2% (nearly $24 billion) of total hospital costs.
+In particular, Septic shock, the most advanced complication of sepsis due to severe abnormalities of circulation and/or cellular metabolism, reaches a mortality rate as high as 50% and the annual incidence keeps rising.
+It is estimated that as many as 80% of sepsis deaths could be prevented with early diagnosis and intervention; indeed prior studies have demonstrated that early diagnosis and treatment of septic shock can significantly decrease patients’ mortality and shorten their length of stay.

+In this project, I have built and compared to machine learning approaches to accurate early diagnosis of septic shock.
+The aim is to be able to forecast of the probability that a hospital patient will enter into shock in the next 24 hours, based on their present charts.

 ### Top level notebooks:

 **split_data.ipynb**: Run once to split data sets into training and test sets.
 Same splits used in all tests to maintain consistency.